tsdev/spinw/docs/pages/swfiles/sw_magdomain.md

 spec = cryst.spinwave({[0 0 0] [1 0 0]});
 spec = sw_magdomain(spec,'axis',[0 0 1],'angled',[0 90 180 270]);
-The above example calculates the spectrum for magnetic domains that are related by a 90 degree rotation around the z-axis (perpendicular to the ab plane).
+The above example calculates the spectrum for magnetic domains that are related by a 90 ° rotation around the z-axis (perpendicular to the ab plane).
 All domains have equal volume.

 ### Input Arguments